Ewooral/Full-Stack-Web-Dev-HUST/server/nodejs/express js/notes.md

 the rest of the commands is telling the server to run the project using b abel and start from the `index.js` file

 ## Adding data to your server

 1. Go to `mockaroo.com` and download your mock data
 2.  import it into our index.js file

+        import data from "data/mock.json"

+3. Now you can view your data from the server side by logging

+## What are HTTP methods and routes?

+`Route` refers to a speciic URL endpoint or path that a web application can respond to.
+It defines how the server will handle incoming requests from the clients and send back appropriate responses.

 ## What is a body parser?